python/devguide/internals/compiler.rst

 * :cpy-file:`Lib/`
-   * :cpy-file:`Lib/opcode.py`: Master list of bytecode; if this file is modified you must modify several other files accordingly (see "`Introducing New Bytecode`_")
+   * :cpy-file:`Lib/opcode.py`: Master list of bytecode; if this file is modified you must modify several other files accordingly.

    * :cpy-file:`Lib/importlib/_bootstrap_external.py`: Home of the magic number (named ``MAGIC_NUMBER``) for bytecode versioning.

 References
 ==========